Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 published: true
 url: /engineering-education/kubernetes-clusters-intro/
-title: Getting started with Kubernetes Clusters description:A Kubernetes Cluster manages containers that consist of nodes that work together to perform a particular operation.
-In this article we explore the various alternatives available to deploy containers and understand the components of Kubernetes.
+title: Getting started with Kubernetes Clusters
+description: A Kubernetes Cluster manages containers that consist of nodes that work together to perform a particular operation.
+In this article, we explore the various alternatives available to deploy containers and understand the components of Kubernetes.
 author: sandra-moringa
 date: 2021-05-17T00:00:00-18:00
 topics: []